Florida Gov. Ron DeSantis: Phase 1 of reopening state to begin Monday, May 4

-For now, the reopening process will exclude southeast Florida counties, namely Miami-Dade, Broward and Palm Coast counties, which have seen the highest rates of COVID-19 in the state.
+For now, the reopening process will exclude southeast Florida counties, namely Miami-Dade, Broward and Palm Beach counties, which have seen the highest rates of COVID-19 in the state.

 "These counties have seen the lion's share of this pandemic but they are trending in a positive direction," DeSantis said.
 "I am working with them and will continue to work them and I do believe that they will be able to move to phase one very soon."